b1f6c1c4/remote-exec/README.md

-# remote-exec: Run command on remote server with sshfs and overlayfs
+# remote-exec: Run command on remote server with sshfs

 ## TL;DR